meteocima/wrfda-runner-hpc/readme.md

 This repo contains two different version of namelists directory: namelists.italy which should be used for Italy domain, and namelists.france for France domain.
-The appropriate directory can be choosed by setging the property NamelistsDir in the .cfg file used.
+The appropriate directory can be choosed by setting the property NamelistsDir in the .cfg file used.

 ### observations